-What: Food tours of Jackson Heights and parts of Elmhurst, Queens.
-During the tour we’ll hit up anywhere from five to 10 of our favorite local spots, depending on which tour you book, that best represent the neighborhood’s unique diversity.
-Think papri chaat and patra (India), arepas and obleas (Colombia), momos and sel roti (Tibet and Nepal), and much more.
+What: Food tours of Jackson Heights, Queens, which sometimes dip a bit into nearby Elmhurst.
+During the tour we’ll hit up anywhere from five to 8 of our favorite local spots, depending on which tour you book, that best represent the neighborhood’s unique diversity.
+Think papri chaat and patra (India), pan de bono and arepas (Colombia), momos and sel roti (Tibet and Nepal), and much more.

 Where: Jackson Heights is easy to get to from midtown Manhattan via the E, F, 7, R, or M train (stop is 74th St./Roosevelt Ave.).
 It’s about a 15-minute ride from midtown.
-Detailed directions will be provided.
+Detailed directions will be provided if needed.